Death toll rises as 7-year-old found in ruins of Florida condo collapse

 As recently as last April, the condo association president warned residents in a letter that major concrete damage identified by the engineer around the base of the building had grown “significantly worse.”

+In a statement on Friday, the board - some of whose members remain missing - said it would appoint an “independent receiver ... to oversee the legal and claims process.”

+The board added that it would continue working with investigators to understand the cause of the tragedy.

-Reporting by Katanga Johnson and Francisco Alvarado in Surfside, Florida; Additional reporting by Jarrett Renshaw, Dan Whitcomb, Brendan O’Brien, Peter Szekely, Kanishka Singh and Trevor Hunnicutt; Writing by Steve Gorman; Editing by Steve Orlofsky and Jonathan Oatis
+Reporting by Katanga Johnson and Francisco Alvarado in Surfside, Florida; Additional reporting by Brendan O’Brien and Barbara Goldberg; Writing by Joseph Ax and Steve Gorman; Editing by Steve Orlofsky and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.